Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

 \end{enumerate}

-\begin{enumerate}[label = (\Alph*)] \item In a neighborhood of the central bifurcation value~$\om$, the bifurcation diagram consists of parameter values~$\mu$ for which $X^\mu$, and hence $f^\mu$, has a degenerate singular point near~$p$.
-For an open and dense class of 2-parameter families $\{f^\mu\}$ for which $\grad(f^\mu)$ has a quasi-hyperbolic singularity of type~2, there are $\mu$-dependent local coordinates $(x,y)$ in which $f^\mu$ can be written as
+\begin{enumerate}[label = (\Alph*)] \item In a neighborhood of~$\om$, the bifurcation diagram consists of parameter values~$\mu$ for which~$X^\mu$, and hence~$f^\mu$, has a degenerate singular point near~$p$.
+For an open and dense class of 2-parameter families~$\{f^\mu\}$ for which~$\grad(f^\mu)$ has a quasi-hyperbolic singularity of type~2, there are $\mu$-dependent local coordinates $(x,y,z)$ in which~$f^\mu$ can be written as

 having a singularity of type~$A_3^\pm$.
-So the bifurcation diagram near~$\om$ is the well-known cusp.
+So the bifurcation diagram near~$\om$ is the well-known cusp; see Figure~\ref{fig:link-10a}.
 The pair of curves having~$\om$ in their closure corresponds to the occurrence of exactly one saddle-node near~$p$.
 For an illustration, see Figure~\ref{fig:codim-two-local}.

 \end{enumerate}

 \begin{enumerate}[label = (E\arabic*)]